ljonesdesign/INLS161-2021-spring/docs/02-commandline.md

 chmod 711 .
 ```

 with both the space and the period.
-If you get a "missing operand" error, make sure you included the space and the period at the end.
+If you get a "missing operand" error, make sure you included the space and the period at the end.</s>

 ## Viewing Your Webpage